October 10, 2023

 - Protocol: SSH

-- Enter your Mass General Brigham user ID and password when prompted
+- Enter your Mass General Brigham user ID in lowercase and password when prompted

 Connect from a Mac or Linux computer